cjstehno/gradle-webpreview-plugin/README.md

     ./gradlew clean build

-Note that if you are using this plugin in other builds, some of the tests may fail (and kill your running preview servers).
+> Note: if you have the preview server running during a build/test of the plugin, you may get test failures.
+Shut down the preview server and try building again.